Kosančićev Venac: 18th century

-The new episcopal seat also administered profane issues in the city, so it became knows as the "Obšči dom" ("general office").
-The residence was a lush one, with luxurious salons and over 40 rooms.
-It also had a garden, fish pond, and luxurious furniture and furnaces of glazed pottery, imported from Austria.
-On the rocky slope above the modern Karađorđeva Street, Metropolitan Mojsije started digging wine cellar.
+The new episcopal seat also administered profane issues in the city, so it became known as the "Obšči dom" ("general office").
+The residence was lush, with luxurious salons and over 40 rooms.
+It also had a garden, fish pond, and luxurious furniture and furnaces for glazed pottery, imported from Austria.
+On the rocky slope above the modern Karađorđeva Street, Metropolitan Mojsije started digging a wine cellar.
 Expansion continued into the 20th century, creating one of the largest underground complexes in Belgrade.
-The above the ground complex was finished by the Mojsije's heir, metropolitan Vikentije Jovanović.
+The above-ground complex was finished by the Mojsije's heir, metropolitan Vikentije Jovanović.

-As few other "European style" buildings were built around the church, most respectful and wealthy class of Serbs moved in the area surrounding it.
+As few other "European-style" buildings were built around the church, most respectful and wealthy class Serbians moved into the area surrounding it.
 Germans listed numerous artisans in their part of Belgrade, but in Serbian Town they named only two, both sellers' types: merchants (those who had no shops or stalls) and bakals (those who had [grocery] stores).
-They were grouped in several centers in town and variously nicknamed, generally after the Sava river (savalije) to distinguish them from the German Town merchants, which gravitated to the Danube, or more specifically after the khans were they gathered (čukurhanlije, jenihanlije).
+They were grouped in several centers in town and variously nicknamed, generally after the Sava river (savalije) to distinguish them from the German Town merchants, which gravitated to the Danube, or more specifically after the khans where they gathered (čukurhanlije, jenihanlije).
 Slowly, Serbian merchants took over the export-import routes to Belgrade and a dozen of merchant families became quite wealthy in the process.
-They were the core of the higher class of Belgrade society, which didn't previously existed in Ottoman period.
+They were the core of the higher class of Belgrade society, which hadn't previously existed in the Ottoman period.

-During the Austrian occupation, "Serbian Belgrade" grew to 5,000 inhabitants.
+During the Austrian occupation, "Serbian" Belgrade grew to 5,000 inhabitants.
 Austrians didn't intervene and demolish the church and the Metropolis building, but after regaining Belgrade in 1739, the Ottomans demolished them both.